 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
+A student is an individual who is registered at the university and has attended the first day of class.

 These rights are outlined below: